sudawxj/Funnel_API/README.md

 ### Executing program

-* How to run the program
+* run the app by command:
-* Step-by-step bullets
+        python run.py
+* copy this address http://127.0.0.1:5000/ to your broswer
 ```
 code blocks for commands
 ```